apache/spark/docs/ml-features.md

 ## QuantileDiscretizer

 `QuantileDiscretizer` takes a column with continuous features and outputs a column with binned categorical features.
 The number of bins is set by the `numBuckets` parameter.
+It is possible that the number of buckets used will be less than this value, for example, if there are too few distinct values of the input to create enough distinct quantiles.
+Note also that NaN values are handled specially and placed into their own bucket.
+For example, if 4 buckets are used, then non-NaN data will be put into buckets[0-3], but NaNs will be counted in a special bucket[4].
 The bin ranges are chosen using an approximate algorithm (see the documentation for [approxQuantile](api/scala/index.html#org.apache.spark.sql.DataFrameStatFunctions) for a detailed description).
 The precision of the approximation can be controlled with the